Indicator: Wood volume

 What is wood volume?

 Foresters may be interested in total wood volume or merchantable wood volume.
 Merchantable wood volume includes the stem wood of trees of merchantable size, from the top of the stump up to the minimum top diameter.
 Merchantable size limits, stump heights and top diameters vary depending on the jurisdiction and planned wood use.
 This indicator reports on total wood volume, which includes the stem wood of trees of all sizes, including the stump and top.

 Why is this indicator important?

-- Wood volume, along with other information, is used to calculate forest biomass and determine how much carbon is stored in the living trees of Canada’s forests.
+- Wood volume is used along with other information to calculate forest biomass and determine how much carbon is stored in the living trees of Canada’s forests.

 What is the outlook?

 - Climate change is affecting wood volume trends by influencing tree growth rates, forest fire behaviour and a myriad of other factors.
 The overall outcome is difficult to predict, but continued wood volume decline is possible.